 The Company monitors a series of account flags which may indicate whether the asset has suffered a SICR which, for nonretail loans, are aligned to operational credit risk management strategies.

-All financial assets are assumed to have suffered a SICR if they are more than 30 days past due.
-Financial assets are classified as credit-impaired if they are 90 days past due.
+Financial assets are classified as credit-impaired if they are 30 days past due.